-You’re a veteran or the spouse or dependent of a veteran
+You’re a Veteran or the Spouse or Dependent of a Veteran

-Some schools offer tuition waivers to veterans who are returning to school to earn an undergraduate or graduate degree following military service.
-The amount varies by school, with some waiving 50% of tuition and others waiving the full amount.
-In addition to active duty and reserve military members, schools may also extend a tuition waiver benefit to veterans’ spouses and their dependent children.
+Some schools offer tuition waivers to veterans returning to school to earn an undergraduate or graduate degree following military service.
+The amount varies by state and school, with some waiving 50% of tuition and others waiving the full amount.
+In addition to active duty and reserve military members, schools may also extend a tuition waiver benefit to veterans’ spouses and dependent children.

 Colleges and universities can also offer tuition waivers as an employee benefit.
 You might be able to get some or all of your tuition waived if you’re employed by the school you’re attending.
 Whether you need to be employed full-time or part-time to qualify depends on the school.
-A tuition waiver could also be a possibility if your spouse or your parent is employed by the school and you're considered to be a dependent student.
+A tuition waiver could also be a possibility if the school employs your spouse or parent.

 Tuition waiver programs can be extended to cover students who are or were part of their state’s foster care system.
-These programs can be administered by state social service agencies, rather than schools.
+These programs can be administered by state social service agencies rather than schools.
 Eligibility for a foster care tuition waiver varies by each state’s program.
 For example, some states may require you to be adopted out of the foster care system or be declared a permanent ward of the state.
 You may also have to meet certain education requirements, such as maintaining a specific GPA or number of credit hours, to continue receiving a tuition waiver once you’re enrolled.
 Some states offer grants and scholarships in addition to or instead of tuition waivers.

-If you’re headed back to school later in life or attending college for the first time in your 50s, 60s or beyond, your nontraditional status could help you qualify for a tuition waiver.
-Generally, you have to meet state residency requirements and be a minimum age to get tuition waivers for senior citizens.
-And, you may not be able to use the waiver to cover tuition for certain types of classes, such as independent study or a thesis if you’re pursuing a graduate degree.
+If you’re headed back to school in your 60s or beyond, your nontraditional status could help you qualify for a tuition waiver.
+Generally, you have to meet state residency requirements and be a minimum age to get tuition waivers for seniors.
+And you may not be able to use the waiver to cover tuition for certain types of classes, such as independent study or a thesis, if you’re pursuing a graduate degree.

-Pursuing a degree in science, technology, engineering or mathematics could also open the door to reduced or waived tuition.
+Pursuing a degree in science, technology, engineering, or mathematics could also open the door to reduced or waived tuition.
 Waivers may apply to your entire tuition bill or solely to tuition costs for courses associated with a STEM course of study.
-And, you'll typically need to maintain good academic standing in your STEM courses to continue receiving the waiver.
+You’ll typically need to maintain good academic standing in your STEM courses to continue receiving the waiver.

-Getting good grades and achieving a high-class rank in high school can pay off when it’s time to go to college if your school offers a waiver for being class valedictorian.
+Getting good grades and achieving a high class rank in high school can pay off when it’s time to go to college if your school offers a waiver for being class valedictorian.
 Additionally, schools may also offer tuition waivers to students with Native American heritage.
-You may need to be able to prove membership or descent from a federally-recognized tribe as a condition of eligibility.
+You may need to prove membership or descent from a federally recognized tribe as a condition of eligibility.